kyuubicle/YADL/README.md

   -	Play Button is now above the PWAD list, below the port/iwad/category options.

 # TODO
+- [ ] Remember last category/playlist on startup
+- [ ] Better looking Text Prompts
+- [ ] Default pwad list to load with any playlist
 - [X] Add direct Config/Save Directory settings
   - They are present, but they are only setup to work with GZDoom for now, so are disabled/hidden by default
     - Can enable by adding the following to your YADL.cfg:
       > [Hidden_Features]
       > Config=yes
       > SaveDir=yes
-- [ ] Remember last category/playlist on startup
 - [X] Removing Categories.
   - When removing a Category, it will remove it from the UI only.
 Playlists will still keep the Category in their file in case the Category is added back later.
 - [X] Renaming Categories
   - When renaming a Category, all playlists with that category will use the new category name.
-- [ ] Better looking Text Prompts
 - [X] Better multi-select/deselect methods for the exit program 'Save Playlists' form.
   - Can now use the same Double-Click, Space Bar/Enter methods as the pwad list